Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteering or internships
+- Write down any relevant experience that you’ve gained through volunteering or internships

 - You should highlight any achievements or responsibilities you fulfilled in these roles.